rsms/inter/CONTRIBUTING.md

 `Inter.glyphspackage` directory (a macOS "bundle.")

+#### Editing UFO sources

+In some cases you might want to edit or inspect the fonts as UFOs.
+Inter is compiled to UFO as an intermediary step.

+The quickest path to UFOs is to run `make -j$(nproc) build/ufo/Inter-DisplayMedium.ufo`.
+Substitute "Inter-DisplayMedium.ufo" for any style.

+The quickest path to a designspace is to run `make -j$(nproc) build/ufo/Inter-Roman.designspace`

+However, if you indend to edit the fonts you probably want to use the `editable-ufos` make target instead:

+    make -j$(nproc) editable-ufos

+This generates all designspaces and UFOs, suitable for editing, in `build/ufo-editable/`.
+The main difference between `editable-ufos` and the intermediary UFOs in `build/ufo/` is that the "editable" ones does not have any processing applied to them: all components, anchors and paths are represented as-is in the original Glyphs source.

 ### Interactive Lab

 This project comes with a simple web-based application for debugging and previewing the font.
 It's a very useful tool to have when working on the font.